ttimbers/ttimbers.github.io/about/Timbers_CV.md

 ### INVITED PRESENTATIONS:

+1. **Timbers, T.A.** (2020).
+Reticulate RStudio and your R code with Python!
+RLadies Baltimore meetup (Remote presentation)

+1. **Timbers, T.A.** (2020).
+Sharing your teaching materials using Git & GitHub.
+UBC Jupyterdays - a CTLT Summer Institute Event (Vancouver, BC)

+1. **Timbers, T.A.** (2019).
+Teaching data science with RISE slides and Binder.
+UBC Jupyter Day - a CTLT Summer Institute Event (Vancouver, BC)

 1. **Timbers, T.A.** (2019).
 [When Should You Add Github, Make and Docker to Your Data Science Workflow?](https://workflows-for-all.github.io/sdss-2019/workflows_democratize_complex_projects/workflows_democratize_complex_projects.html#1). *Symposium on Data Science & Statistics* (Bellevue, WA)

 1. **Timbers, T.A.** (2019).
 [DSCI 100 - Introduction to Data Science: A Discussion of Course Design Intent and Lessons Learned](https://ttimbers.github.io/dsci-100-ssc-2019/dsci-100-ssc-2019.html#1). *Statistics Society of Candada Annual Meeting* (University of Calgary, AB)